 How Is Our Review Rating Calculated?

-Our 100-point rating is based on several factors, that we’ve explained below.
+Our 100-point rating is based on several factors that are relevant to the item, such as quality, materials, warranty, weight, e.t.c.
 More important factors, such as Durability & Materials are weighed in more points compared to, let’s say design.

-We come up with these scores after our initial testing period (1-2 weeks.)
+We come up with these scores after our initial testing period, which usually is 2-4 weeks.
 While testing the gear, our editors look for any issues and imperfections, and then sit down and write a very detailed review of the product, covering all the good and the bad.